spectrocloud/librarium/docs/docs-content/registries-and-packs/deploy-pack.md

 ![Screenshot of registry server delete in Palette](/tutorials/deploy-pack/registries-and-packs_deploy-pack_registry-delete.png)

 Now, delete the registry server.
 If you used the Spectro registry, stop the registry server by closing the tutorial container bash session that serves the Ngrok reverse proxy server.
-If you used a Harbor Registry, If you used the ECR registry, you must first remove the pack from the repository before deleting it.
+If you used the ECR registry, you must first remove the pack from the repository before deleting it.

 Execute the following command to delete the pack from your ECR repository.